Nucleus2014/protease-gcnn-pytorch/README.md

 # protease-gcnn-pytorch
-This project is to use graph convolution neural network (GCNN) to predict protease specificity.
+This project is to present a graph-based convolutional neural network, called protein convolutional neural network (PGCN) to predict protease specificity.
 We propose a new creation of feature set that holds natural energy information for proteins, which could best represent protein activities.
 To use our method, first download this repository by using the following command:
 ```git clone https://github.com/Nucleus2014/protease-gcnn-pytorch```
 ## Step 1: Generation of graphs